Spent too much this holiday season? You’re not alone

 Mary Ellen Hancock, certified financial planner and senior wealth strategist at PNC Wealth Management, recommends taking time now to evaluate each of your credit card statements and set achievable payment goals for the year.

-“Whichever credit cards have the highest interest rate, those you want to get rid of first,” she says.
+“Whichever credit cards have the highest interest rate, those you want to get rid of first,” says Hancock.
 “Whatever the payment that you may have made towards that, then deploy that into the next credit card and start to whittle it down.”

-You can also look for a balance-transfer card for your debt.
+One way to get ahead is to look for a balance transfer credit card.
 A low fee and generous introductory period can help you consolidate your credit card debt and reduce interest.
 To reap the most rewards from these cards, have a solid plan in place to pay down your debt before the zero percent APR introductory period ends.

 2. Tighten your budget

-“The new year is always a great time to sit down and re-evaluate things,” Hancock says.
+“The new year is always a great time to sit down and re-evaluate things,” says Hancock.
 “Put your goals in place as to what you want to do.”

 Jennipher Lommen, founder of Wildflower Financial in Santa Cruz, California, says to review last year’s monthly purchases from before the holidays to determine your real spending, divided into discretionary and non-discretionary categories.
 Once you know those totals, you can begin setting goals for your new budget based on real numbers.

-“It takes understanding how much of your monthly check you can save for those future things, and to know how much of your monthly check you need to spend on the necessities of your life,” she says.
+“It takes understanding how much of your monthly check you can save for those future things, and to know how much of your monthly check you need to spend on the necessities of your life,” says Lommen.
 “There’s really no way around it.
 There aren’t any tricks.”

 Ask yourself how each new purchase will affect your debt and the goals you’re trying to achieve.

-“Start thinking about every single purchase you make,” Thoma says.
+“Start thinking about every single purchase you make,” says Thoma.
 “There should be some sort of evaluation.”

 3. Try quick fixes